envytools/envytools/docs/hw/graph/nv1/rop.rst

     the blend factor, then perform the blending.
 12. If the operation is not ``BLEND_*``:

-    1. If :ref:`color key <nv1-rop-chroma>` is enabled on current object: downconvert the color key to the working color format (if necessary), compare against the source color, discard the pixel if they are equal.
+    1. If the operation is not ``SRCCOPY``: perform the bitwise operation.
-    2. If the operation is not ``SRCCOPY``: perform the bitwise operation.
+    2. If :ref:`color key <nv1-rop-chroma>` is enabled on current object: downconvert the color key to the working color format (if necessary), compare against the color computed so far, discard the pixel if they are equal.
     3. If :ref:`plane masking <nv1-rop-plane-mask>` is enabled on current
        object: downconvert the plane mask to the working color format (if necessary), merge the color computed so far with the current destination